 Let us bury this false humility and false Christianity and misrepresentation of a perfect Father right here.
 Children of God Almighty cannot [should not] perpetually be beggarly and in want, but the ones that are overall able and capable and equipped to help the suffering world that is in darkness.
 Do not be offended, but be honest [in your right mind], how on earth can we take the Word of a Good Shepherd to them if we ourselves don’t ever have money for petrol [a lack of resources]; or, is suffering in bitterness [unforgiveness] towards someone who has wronged us?
 Read Jn 10 and 2 Cor 9:8 very carefully.
 We all must die to self – Col 3:1-8!
-Temporary mishaps can certainly occur, but overall, Rom 8:37?… Please bear with this author as we think this over, and read this paper in its entirety to its end.
+Temporary mishaps can certainly occur, but overall, Rom 8:37?… Please bear with this author as we think this over, and read this meditation in its entirety to its end.

 The suffering of Christ for us to bear (Rom 8:17), is most probably what transpires in verse 18 and Jn 15:18-21.
 As a re-born Christian, the cross to bear (Mt 10:38; 16:24; Lk 9:23-26; 14:26-35) will be the enmity of religious people, whoever they are!
-No man can do [pay for] what Jesus had to do [pay for] on His cross at Golgotha; thus Lk 23:26 was for Simon physical but only for a short distance due to Jesus’ physical state at the time and short of being nailed to that cross and the rising out of hell and fulfilling all the prophecies of the Messiah (see paper “Who is Jesus Christ”).
+No man can do [pay for] what Jesus had to do [pay for] on His cross at Golgotha; thus Lk 23:26 was for Simon physical but only for a short distance due to Jesus’ physical state at the time and short of being nailed to that cross and the rising out of hell and fulfilling all the prophecies of the Messiah (see meditation “Who is Jesus Christ”).
 However, the fact that Simon helped to carry Jesus’ wooden cross is possibly indicating a reality for us all, not in the sense of paying for all – or even one (1 Thess 5:9) – of humankind’s sin for that only Jesus could (Jn 14:6; Acts 4:12; etc), but in the sense of what we’ll be suffering at the hand and mouths of the religious as mentioned earlier in this paragraph.

 Are we practicing what we preach, demonstrating dominion on earth, ruling as a kingly-priest?
 Carefully contemplate Jer 23:29-40 with Ps 118:8 and Acts 5:29.
 Indeed, 1 Cor 4:20!…